good-ware/js-log/README.md

 # Begin/End/Error Utility Classes

 Utility functions are provided for logging begin and end messages for common operations (database, http, etc.).
 Begin log entries are tagged with 'begin.'
 End log entries are tagged with 'end.'
-The operationId property is set added to both entries with the same uuid generated for the operation.
+The operationId property is added to both log entries with the same uuid generated for the operation.
 If an exception is thrown, an error is logged.
-These functions are implemented as static class methods.
+These functions are implemented as static methods.

 The following classes are available: